Animal Encounter Training

 The Weapons Intelligence School trains soldiers to investigate incidents, analyze evidence, and identify threats in operational environments—essentially “CSI on the battlefield.”

-The project goal was to improve engagement and retention, enable self-directed practice, reduce reliance on in-person instruction and introduce scenario-based learning.
+The goal was to improve engagement and retention, enable self-directed training, and reduce reliance on in-person instruction through scenario-based learning.

 Core Challenge